BeelzebubResearch/-/README.md

 5. When prompted click "add to path"
 6. Follow further instructions

-Hint: The solution lies within yourselves.
+Hint 1: The solution lies within yourselves.
 And remember to KISS (=keep it short and simple).
 Mind the natural order.

 Hint 2: Use previous knowledge to find the code.